octohost/wordpress/README.md

 2. In S3, grant your user permission to write to a bucket for your uploads.
 3. On the octohost - set up all of the config variables.
 4. Clone and push.
+5. Activate the plugins and configure items in the admin interface.

 ```
 git clone https://github.com/octohost/wordpress.git